fanuniverse/vidalia/README.md

 The image is available at [littlebobbytables/vidalia](https://hub.docker.com/r/littlebobbytables/vidalia/).

-it is recommended that you pull a specific version tag;
+It is recommended that you pull a specific version tag;
 *latest* follows the *master* branch, which may not always be stable.

 ## Credits